ewaybotYan/liblooklike/doc/mainpage.md

 Liblooklike documentation
 =========================

-This is the technical documentation of the liblooklike project.
+This is the documentation of the liblooklike project.
-Liblooklike aims to provide an generic computation plateform.
+Liblooklike aims to provide a generic computation plateform.
 One of the main features is the integration of OpenCL in the environment which simplifies the process of wrinting parallel algorithms.
+Liblooklike uses this platform to perform data analysis computation for face recognition.

 Quick links
 -----------

-While this documentation only focuses on the project code, here are a few external links that might be useful:
+- Introduction to the project: @ref project_presentation
 - Project page on github, also includes the installation procedure: https://github.com/pixelou/liblooklike
 - Online version of this documentation: http://pixelou.github.io/liblooklike/html/index.html
-- Project context (with an introduction to OpenCL): to come later

 General aspects
 ---------------